C2SP/C2SP/https-bastion.md

 Backends are authenticated by their Ed25519 key, and the hash of that public key becomes the first segment of the path of client requests.
-To prevent abuse, it is RECOMMENDED that bastions apply allowlists for the backends that they serve.
+To prevent abuse, it is RECOMMENDED that bastions apply allowlists or some other form of authorization to the backends that they serve.

 Like regular HTTPS reverse proxies, a bastion is in the position of blocking, observing, and manipulating the backend’s traffic.
 Bastions SHOULD only be used